HopsonCommunity/ZombieGame/README.md

 ## Program crashes when launching?

-Crashed will most likely occur because you lack the res/ folder where the executable files lie.
-Just copy the folder to your build/ folder and this will most likely get you up and running again.
+In most cases, crashes will be caused by the lack of the "res/" folder where the executable files lie.
+Just copy the folder to your "build/" folder and this will most likely get you up and running again.

 If you're unable to resolve your errors, feel free to contact us on Discord!